Healthdirect Free Australian health advice you can count on.

 This special feature explores the asthma and dairy foods debate.
 Find out if milk is safe for your child with asthma.

-Is milk bad for your heart?
 Not all dairy products are equal.
-Discover different types of dairy foods and the impact they could have on your heart health.
+Discover different types of dairy foods and their impact on heart health.

 Read more on Heart Foundation website